 2011 to 2014 studies of sustainable development, management and policy at Modul University Vienna.
 2014 graduation M.Sc..
 2014/15 visiting scholar at Columbia University, NY.

-Independent consultant and lecturer; lecturer at MODUL UNIVERSITY VIENNA, at University of Applied Sciences Joanneum, and at Pädagogische Hochschule, guest lecturer at Charité Berlin, Medical University Leipzig, University Vienna, Columbia University New York and others.
+Independent consultant and lecturer; lecturer at MODUL UNIVERSITY VIENNA, at Paracelsus University Salzburg, at University of Applied Sciences Joanneum, and at Pädagogische Hochschule NÖ.
+Guest lecturer at Charité Berlin, Medical University Leipzig, University Vienna, Columbia University New York, VetMedUni Wien and others.